Members have the right to:

 • Receive information from health care professionals about your medications, including what the medications are, how to take them and possible side effects.

-• Receive from health care professionals as much information about their diagnosis, evaluation and any proposed treatment or procedure as you may need in order to consent to or refuse a course of treatment.
+• Receive from health care professionals as much information about their diagnosis, evaluation, prognosis and any proposed treatment or procedure as you may need in order to consent to or refuse a course of treatment.
 Except in an emergency, this information should include a description of the proposed procedure or treatment, the potential risks and benefits involved, any alternate course of treatment (even if not covered) or non-treatment and the risks involved in each, and the name of the health care professional who will carry out the procedure or treatment.

 • Be informed by participating health care professionals about continuing health care requirements after you are discharged from inpatient or outpatient facilities.